nus-cs2103-AY2223S1/tp/docs/_dg/UseCases.md

 1. User deletes an item from inventory.
    @@ -45,10 +48,11 @@ Extensions:
 * 1a.
 Item does not exist in inventory.
   * 1a1.
-FoodRem displays error to user that item does not exist in inventory.
-Use case resumes from step 1.
+FoodRem displays error to user that item does not exist in inventory.<br> Use case resumes from step 1.
 ---
 #### UC4: Create Tag